ryan-mcclue/ryan-mcclue/src/job.md

 lots of 'notify-me/pre-register' (seems june they open) sites with best listings gradconnection.com, prosple.com, indeed.com, linkedin.com

+Numbers game; so apply to as many as possible

 Optiver (FPGA) and Hexagon Embedded on linkedin